 White Sands National Monument

 This national monument in Alamogordo, New Mexico consists of a field of white sand dunes formed out of gypsum crystals.
 This field is the largest of its kind in the world.
-Hence, it was included into the list of national park service sites in New Mexico.
+Hence, it was included in the list of national park service sites in New Mexico.
 This is a rare type of sand since it is water-soluble.
 Hence, it will be dissolved by the water and carried onto the sea during rainfall.
 For this sand dune, most of the dunes sink to the ground or create shallow pools.
 The good side is that unlike other sand dunes that are quartz-based, it does not produce heat when exposed to the sun so it is safe to walk on.